 Keesler Air Force Base is the "Electronics Training Center of Excellence" for the United States Air Force.
 Located on the Mississippi Gulf Coast, the 81st Training Wing is host to 2nd Air Force, the 403rd Wing (AF Reserve) and the single largest employer on the Mississippi Gulf Coast.
 Keesler trains more than 20,000 students annually in 500 courses, with an average daily student load of more than 3,500.
 They are a lead Joint Training installation, instruction not only Air Force, but Army, Navy, Marine Corps, Coast Guard and civilian federal agency personnel.

-The 81st TRW's mission is Train Airmen across the spectrum of warfighting skills and deliver overwhelming combat power for the Air Force!
+The 81st TRW's mission is Train Airmen across the spectrum of technical, medical, and airmanship skills to build overwhelming combat power for the Air Force!
 The 81st TRW executes the AETC mission, "Develop America's Airmen today...for tomorrow" with the vision: "The World's Best Airmen -- Training, Fighting, Winning!"

 The 81 Training Wing replaced Keesler Training Center in July 1993, taking on the mission of specialized technical training in electronics, avionics, computers, operations, maintenance, weather, radar, precision measurement, network controllers, and personnel and information management for USAF, AF Reserve, Air National Guard, other DoD agencies, and foreign nations.
 Keesler AFB received severe damage from Hurricane Katrina on 29 Aug 2005.
 The wing's relief and recovery mission, Operation Dragon Comeback, restored the base to full mission readiness within a month.

 The 81st Training Wing has three groups -- The 81st Training Group, the 81st Mission Support Group and the 81st Medical Group.